ReimaginedPixel/Homework_PO/README.md

 ## Software Design

 This repository contains all the projects I have created for the "Software Design" class.
 Feel free to draw inspiration or use the code in your own projects.
-I am currently learning **C++** and plan to dive into **Java**, **Python**, and other programming languages.
+I am currently learning **C++** and plan to dive into **Java**, **Python**, and other programming languages in the future.

 ### Contents
 Each folder contains a separate project I have worked on during the class.
 I will gradually add new projects to showcase my progress in learning.